+Cite: 44-44

 All persons, corporations or other business entities selling or offering for retail sale of food or beverages for immediate consumption and/or packaged food or beverages for sale on a take out or to go basis are required to obtain a "litter control participation permit" on or before August 1 of each year.
 When issued, the permit will run on a calendar year from January 1 through December 31.
 A litter control participation permit is required for each place of business in which the retailer makes taxable sales of food and/or beverages.

+Litter Fee Tax Preferences:

-1. New Business Class A permit:
+24. New Business Class A permit:

-This tax preference item allows a new business to obtain its first permit as a class A for that location only at the minimum fee of \$25.

-Number of taxpayers: No way to determine the number of new businesses under this preference item, since new and existing class A permittees are grouped together.
+Cite: 44-44-3.1 Reliability estimate: 5 This tax preference item allows a new business to obtain its first permit as a class A for that location only at the minimum fee of \$25.
+Source: Excise Tax Section Revenue foregone: Revenue loss is not reliably estimable Number of taxpayers: No way to determine the number of new businesses under this preference item since new and existing class A permittees are grouped together.
 Law Comparison: No similar provisions were found for the other New England states.

-2. Constitutional Exemption:
+25. Constitutional Exemption:

-This tax preference item allows an exemption for fees and taxes imposed by the Litter Fee within which any measure would be prohibited from taxation under the United States Constitution.

-Source: RI Division of Taxation; Excise Tax Section

-Revenues foregone: Minimal and revenue loss is not reliably estimable.
+Cite: 44-44-3.6 Reliability Estimate: 5 This tax preference item allows an exemption for fees and taxes imposed by the Litter Fee within which any measure would be prohibited from taxation under the United States Constitution.
+Source: RI Division of Taxation; Excise Tax Section Revenue foregone: Minimal and revenue loss is not reliably estimable.
 Number of taxpayers: No way to reliably determine the number of taxpayers.
 Law Comparison: No similar provision found in any other New England state.

-Motor Carrier Fuel Use:

-Cite: Title 31, Chapter 36.1

-A tax is imposed on motor carriers at the rate of twenty-eight cents (\$0.28) per gallon on the use of fuel for the propulsion of vehicles weighing over 26,000 lbs. gross vehicle weight; having 3 or more axles regardless of weight; or are used in combination and the gross weight of the combined vehicles exceeds 26,000 lbs. on public highways in Rhode Island.
+Motor Carrier Fuel Use: Cite: Title 31, Chapter 36.1 A tax is imposed on motor carriers at the rate of twenty-eight cents (\$0.28) per gallon on the use of fuel for the propulsion of vehicles weighing over 26,000 lbs. gross vehicle weight; having 3 or more axles regardless of weight; or are used in combination and the gross weight of the combined vehicles exceeds 26,000 lbs. on public highways in Rhode Island.
 Effective July 1, 1996 the State of Rhode Island became a participant in the International Fuel Tax Agreement (IFTA).
 Fundamental to IFTA is the concept of "base stating".
 "Base stating" allows a motor carrier to be licensed in one state for the purpose of fuel tax reporting rather than licensing and filing in every state in which the carrier operates.
 This applies to any motor carrier (individual, corporation, partnership, association, trust or other entity) based in Rhode Island and operating 1 or more qualified vehicles.
+Motor Carrier Fuel Use Tax Preferences:

-1. Refunds of taxes paid to RI:
+26. Refunds of taxes paid to RI: